zaphosting/docs/docs/palworld-rcon.md

 The Server must be stopped before the config can be edited, editing the config and restarting the server will result in any changes being undone.
 :::

 Another method of editing your configuration file, is through FTP.
-If you are not familiar with using FTP, we recommend you to have a look at the [FTP file access](gameserver-ftpaccess.md) guide.
+If you are not familiar with using FTP, we recommend you to have a look at the [Access via FTP](gameserver-ftpaccess.md) guide.
 However, this method takes longer and if you wish to directly edit the file contents, we recommend simply using the **Configs** section on your game server's webinterface as mentioned.

 Once you have connected to your server through FTP, head over to the following directory:
 ```